-Intentionally located in Cincinnati, where thousands of slaves escaped to freedom once they crossed the Ohio River, the National Underground Railroad Freedom Center portrays nearly 400 years of slavery, from the first Africans brought to the “new world” in 1619 to people still enslaved around the world today, the experience was an eye-opening and heartbreaking history lesson.
+Intentionally located in Cincinnati, where thousands of slaves escaped to freedom after crossing the Ohio River, the National Underground Railroad Freedom Center portrays nearly 400 years of slavery.
+From the first Africans brought to the “new world” in 1619 to people still enslaved around the world today, the experience was an eye-opening and heartbreaking history lesson.

-While I have always vehemently disagreed with supremacist beliefs and been horrified by the atrocities committed by the Nazi’s during World War II, standing on the grounds of the concentration camp in Dachau or reading the names on the Stolperstein embedded in the cobblestone streets across Europe added a sobering reality of that dark time in history that touched me deeply.
+Like most people around the world, I vehemently disagree with supremacist beliefs and am horrified by the atrocities committed by the Nazis during World War II.
+Standing on the grounds of the Dachau concentration camp and reading the names on the Stolperstein embedded in the cobblestone streets across Europe were sobering reminders of that dark time in history and touched me deeply.

-My visit to the National Underground Railroad Freedom Center in Cincinnati did the same thing, but with respect to slavery.
+My visit to the National Underground Railroad Freedom Center in Cincinnati was equally sobering.

 During our visit we experienced: